AgencyPMG/ProgrammingChallenges/csv-combiner/README.md

 # Solution Documentation
 There are four functions available for the project

 #### processfileName()
 It ensures that all file names being inputted are correct and have corresponding physical files

 #### processLargeFiles()
 It combines all the files together as a final csv file based on the output path specified in the command line During testing, it has the ability to process a cvs file of 8GB

 #### processfilesContent() and outputfile()
 Both functions together can provide a quick combination for small files that will output file content in a neat way in the command line

 There are two ways of running the project:
 You can run

 	`python csvcombinersolution/__main__.py fixtures/accessories.csv fixtures/clothing.csv combined.csv`
+	`python3 csvcombinersolution/__main__.py fixtures/accessories.csv fixtures/clothing.csv combined.csv`

 or other related commands based on your python version to convert and combine the files
 You can also install package to run the progam